MarcialRosales/rabbitmq-ldap-integration/README.md

 # Best Practices | Recommendations

+In addition to all the recommendations done in the [rabbitmq ldap documentation](https://www.rabbitmq.com/ldap.html), it is worth keeping an eye on these other ones.

 ## Use rabbitmq-auth-backend-cache
 With external authz backends like the LDAP one we highly recommend using https://github.com/rabbitmq/rabbitmq-auth-backend-cache in production because under load RabbitMQ is known to hammer LDAP servers hard enough with queries that they can't keep up.